ilios/user-guide/courses-and-sessions/courses/course-leadership.md

 ## Remove Director

-* Removed "Carl Gloria Sanders" from the "Directors" area.
+As shown below, "Carl Gloria Sanders" has been removed from the "Directors" area.

 ## Before Saving ...